configcat/docs/website/docs/sdk-reference/js.md

 ```

 :::caution
-Please be aware that creating and using a snapshot will not update the local cache when the cached config data is expired.
+Please note that when you create and utilize a snapshot, it won't refresh your local cache once the cached config data expires.
-Also, if you use [shared caching](/docs/advanced/caching/#shared-cache), it will not make the SDK synchronize with
+Additionally, when working with [shared caching](/docs/advanced/caching/#shared-cache), creating a snapshot also doesn't
-the external cache either (since snapshots capture the config instance that is kept in the memory by the client).
+trigger a sync with the external cache, since the snapshot only captures the config instance stored in the client's memory.
-Because of this, it is best to use snapshots combined with Auto Polling mode.
-In this case the SDK takes care of refreshing
+Therefore, it's recommended to use snapshots in conjunction with the Auto Polling mode, where the SDK automatically updates the local cache
-the local cache in the background.
-In other polling modes, you need to manually refresh it by calling `forceRefreshAsync`.
+in the background.
+For other polling modes, you'll need to manually initiate a cache refresh by invoking `forceRefreshAsync`.
 :::

 In Auto Poll mode, you can use the `waitForReady` method to wait for that latest config data to become available locally: